wilsonmar/mac-setup/README.md

-The tagline of this repo is "Automatically install and configure the <strong>most popular programs</strong> to work offline as a developer of several stacks on a Mac and in clouds."
+The tagline of this repo is "Automatically install and configure the <strong>most popular programs</strong> to work <strong>offline</strong> as a developer of several stacks on a Mac and in clouds."

-Bash scripts in this repo install, configure, then start programs running to prove that installation was successful.
-The "stacks" installed include:
+## Why this?

+Most tutorials ask you to <strong>manually type</strong> or copy and paste strings from web pages (often with missing steps), which can take time, and be error-prone.
+And most webinars with demos are bragging sessions rather than teach skills.

+Well, this repo cuts through all the b.s. by talking with code.
+This gives you a way to install, configure, and start a large set of programs running for several "stacks":

    * MEAN (MongoDB, Express, Angular, NodeJs) with the MeanJs sample app
    * JAM (Jekyll, APIs, Markup) with a sample Github.io website